On This Page

 Cribl Search compresses ingested data at rest.
 The exact compression ratio depends on many factors, including the shape and content of your events, but it typically falls between 10:1 and 12:1.

-Estimate Lakehouse Engine Costs
+Lakehouse Engine Billing

 Because engine size acts as a hard limit on ingest, your costs are bounded, with no surprises from traffic spikes.
 You can scale your lakehouse engine up or down at any time to match your actual data needs.